Table of Contents

-While it may sound like the newest superhero saga to appear in the Marvel Universe, the Revenger Trader is anything but a hero.
+While it may sound like the newest superhero saga to appear in the Marvel Universe, Revenge Trading is anything but a hero’s work.

-When the revenge trader settles into the losing mentality, every time they lose, they try to fix it immediately, leaning heavily on emotionally driven responses and reactions, less on analytical or methodical thought processes.
-In this heightened emotional state, the revenge trader loses their sense of professionalism and resorts to trying to compensate for their losses through the use of poorly thought out force.
+When revenge trader settles into the losing mentality, every time they lose, they try to fix it immediately, leaning heavily on emotionally driven responses and reactions and less on analytical or methodical thought processes.
+In this heightened emotional state, the revenge trader loses their sense of professionalism and resorts to trying to compensate for their losses through the use of poorly thought-out force.

-Let’s say, for example, you’re suffering a sequence of losses and you’re going away from making your daily goal and you’re really stressed.
-Take a step back and ask yourself “am i getting into an emotional state where it’s of the utmost importance that i make up all of my losses as quickly as possible?” if the answer is yes, you might be infected with the revenge trader syndrome.
+Let’s say, for example, you’re suffering a sequence of losses, you’re going away from making your daily goal, and you’re really stressed.
+Take a step back and ask yourself, “am I getting into an emotional state where it’s of the utmost importance that I make up all of my losses as quickly as possible?” if the answer is yes, you might be infected with the revenge trader syndrome.
 Our professional advice is to stop everything and make it quick.

 If you’re in it, you’re probably the type of trader who would fail to admit that you’re capable of taking losses.
 You might fail to understand that the market doesn’t care about what you’re doing.
 Trying to succeed in the market might have become a stronger impulse than following the market prudently and making reasonable decisions based on what you study.

-Not all revenge traders are created equally though, as their are several types of trading that can happen while in the revenge state.
+Not all revenge traders are created equally, though, as there are several types of trading that can happen while in the revenge state.